Victor Espinoza

 Victor Espinoza (born May 23, 1972) is a Mexican jockey in American Thoroughbred horse racing who won the Triple Crown in 2015 on American Pharoah.
 He began riding in his native Mexico and went on to compete at racetracks in California.
 He has won the Kentucky Derby three times, riding War Emblem in 2002, California Chrome in 2014, and American Pharoah in 2015.
 He also won the Preakness Stakes three times, in those same years and with the same horses.
 He was the first jockey in history to enter the Belmont Stakes with a third opportunity to win the Triple Crown; his 2015 victory made him the oldest jockey and first Hispanic jockey to accomplish the feat.
+He joined Ron Turcotte as the only jockeys to win five of the six jewels of the Triple Crown spread over two consecutive years.

 Background and early career

 Espinoza was born on a dairy farm in Hidalgo, Mexico, the eleventh of twelve children.
 He and his brother Jose L. Espinoza, his senior by three years, rode horses on the farm; when he was 15 he left home and traveled to Cancún to assist his brother as a Quarter Horse trainer.
 He paid for jockey school by driving a bus in Mexico City at age 17.
 Within a few years, Espinoza was racing Thoroughbreds at Mexico City's track, Hipódromo de las Américas.

 Espinoza did not speak English when he came to the United States in 1990.
 He moved to Northern California in 1992, where by 1994 he was the leading apprentice rider at the Bay Meadows and Golden Gate Fields racetracks.
 At the Bay area tracks, he started out very poor and lived in a tack room at the stables.
 Espinoza was described as "just a hardworking kid who was out there every day...But he kept getting better and better, and soon people started seeing the talent he had."